 The main purpose of this section is to find the necessary and sufficient conditions in order that the trace ${\rm tr}$ defined on ${\rm Y}_{d,n}(u)$ \cite{ju} passes to the quotient algebras ${\rm FTL}_{d,n}(u)$ and ${\rm CTL}_{d,n}(u)$.
 Since the defining ideal of ${\rm FTL}_{d,n}(u)$ (respectively of ${\rm CTL}_{d,n}(u)$) is principal, by the linearity of ${\rm tr}$, we have that $\rm tr$ passes to ${\rm FTL}_{d,n}(u)$ (respectively to ${\rm CTL}_{d,n}(u)$) if and only if we have:

 for all monomials $\mathfrak{m}$ in the inductive basis of ${\rm Y}_{d,n}(u)$.
-So, we seek necessary and sufficient conditions for \eqref{trwg12} to hold.
-The strategy is to find such conditions first for $n=3$ and then generalise using induction.
+So, we seek necessary and sufficient conditions for Eq.~\ref{trwg12} to hold.
+The strategy is to find such conditions first for $n=3$ and then to generalize using induction.